ViewComponent/view_component/docs/guide/previews.md

 config.view_component.show_previews_source = true
 ```

-To render a source preview in a different place, use the view helper `preview_source` from within your preview template or preview layout.
+To render the source preview in a different location, use the view helper `preview_source` from within the preview template or preview layout.

 ## Using with rspec